aniket07-git/chat-with-webpage/README.md

 - ✅ Chat interface with message display
 - ✅ Loading states and error handling
 - ✅ Chat history is saved per URL using localStorage, so users can return to previous conversations for each page.
 A "Clear History" button is available for each URL.
+- ✅ Suggested Questions: When you load a URL, the app fetches and displays suggested questions based on the page content.
+Clicking a suggestion fills it into the chat input for easy sending.
 - ⏳ Backend API integration (TODO)
 - ⏳ OpenAI integration (TODO)
 - ⏳ Webpage content extraction (TODO)